Hard Rock Hallelujah: Promo video

+Eurovision 2007

-Another version was filmed specially for the Eurovision Song Contest 2007 opening, directed by Antti J. Jokinen.
+Another video was filmed specially for the Eurovision Song Contest 2007 grand final opening, directed by Antti J. Jokinen.
 Video starts with titles: "Arctic Circle, Finland, Rovaniemi".
 A troll runs through the Arctic landscape obviously showing signs of a bad limp in one of his legs.
-As the Troll reaches a frozen lake, it sudden shatters in a straight line behind him and as vast chunks of ice fall around him the troll changes into a wolf to pick up speed and escape death.
+As the Troll reaches a frozen lake, it suddenly shatters in a straight line behind him and as vast chunks of ice fall around him the troll changes into a wolf to pick up speed and escape death.
 Meanwhile, Mr Lordi and the band play in a hut at the deep dark forest and then they set the woods on fire with the flame forming lines that become Lordi's symbol—the monster mask.
 The Troll changes back to his previous form once he reaches the entrance of the dark forest as night begins to fall.
 The troll is next seen arriving at a small village filled with orcish creatures in the dead night and as he walks down a path leading out of the village, the troll comes across a huge hut made from a tree.
 Entering the hut the Troll comes face to face with Mr Lordi who seems to be the chief of the other creatures and as the band continues to play a whirlwind of flames surround them all.
 Mr Lordi then unleashes his demonic wings and seemingly burns the troll by manipulating the flames, As the fire fades away Mr Lordi and the rest of band are seen at a concert in Finland surrounded by their fans who sing the final chorus of the song along with them.